jhap1982/giveituruguay/1999/1999-10-30 - Hartwall Arena, Helsinki, Finland/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-Give It Away
+3. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+4. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+5. Scar Tissue
-Suck My Kiss
+6. Suck My Kiss
-Pea
+7. Pea
-Otherside
+8. Otherside
-Skinny Sweaty Man
+9. Skinny Sweaty Man
-Soul to Squeeze
+10. Soul to Squeeze
-Blood Sugar Sex Magik
+11. Blood Sugar Sex Magik
-I Like Dirt
+12. I Like Dirt
-If You Have to Ask
+13. If You Have to Ask
-Easily
+14. Easily
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Under the Bridge
+17. Under the Bridge
-Me and My Friends
+18. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Yertle the Turtle
+19. Yertle the Turtle
-Freaky Styley
+20. Freaky Styley
-Cosmic Slop tease
+21. Cosmic Slop tease
-Atomic Dog tease
+22. Atomic Dog tease
-Cholly (Funk Get Ready to Roll!) tease
+23. Cholly (Funk Get Ready to Roll!) tease
-Not Great Men tease
+24. Not Great Men tease
-Untitled #2 tease
+25. Untitled #2 tease
-Search and Destroy
+26. Search and Destroy

 ## Notes